-Cory Schlesinger enters his second season as Assistant Director of Sports Enhancement at UAB, working with the men's basketball and men's golf programs.
+Cory Schlesinger enters his third season as Assistant Director of Sports Enhancement at UAB, working with the men's basketball and men's golf programs.

 "Coming to UAB is a dream job and it is a destination," Schlesinger said.
 "Mainly because I get to work specifically with Coach Jerod Haase.
 I believe in Coach Haase, and I believe that he will win and win at a high level."